ekr-components/videoPlayer/README.md

 autoplay it.

-It automatically sizes the popup to be 75% of the width of the page, and places it 10% from the top of the page (unless it's
+It automatically sizes the popup to be 75% of the width of the page, and places it 10% from the top of the page (unless it's less than the mobile breakpoint, then it's full width).

 ## How to Use This Component